nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 ```

 !!! warning
-    The `--username <username>` parameter can be used to specify the user that will be identified as the requester of the job.
-It is optional if the job will not be modifying the database, but is mandatory if you are running with `--commit`, as the specified user will own any resulting database changes.
+    The `--username <username>` must be supplied to specify the user that will be identified as the requester of the job.

     Note that `nautobot-server` commands, like all management commands and other direct interactions with the Django database, are not gated by the usual Nautobot user authentication flow.
 It is possible to specify any existing `--username` with the `nautobot-server runjob` command in order to impersonate any defined user in Nautobot.
 Use this power wisely and be cautious who you allow to access it.